~ an essay on the game Metal Gear Solid (1998)

 Like in a shōnen anime, MGS is full of melodrama and monologues from adversaries encountered in a linear progression of power and understanding.
 Alongside the elements reflecting realistic military procedure and protocol, there are masked psychics, raven-controlling chaingunners, and hyper-athletic cyborg ninja for Snake to fight to the death, and to sincerely converse with along the way.
 Supernatural power levels elevate the entertainment value, and make it harder for the player to anticipate what will come next concerning what is possible in this world.
 Extraordinary origins from each of the game’s villains, all the way to Liquid Snake himself, make for satisfying narrative conclusions to every fight, as their underlying character and philosophical perspectives are revealed in the end via dramatic cutscene monologues.

-Moral food for thought for the “hero” you play, in his hunt to kill them all under the command of the people and the country truly responsible for all this chaos.
+Moral food for thought for the “hero” you play, in his hunt to kill them all under the command of the people and the country truly responsible for all this violent chaos.

 Part cinematic action movie / part philosophical geopolitical thriller / part melodramatic anime, Kojima effectively synthesizes these genres, discourses, and characters to craft the storyline for his masterpiece of ‘tactical espionage action.’